 Reporting definitions and scenarios

 This article talks all about reporting definitions.
-These metrics are part of the Conversation, Productivity, Team, and Docs reports.
+These metrics are part of the All Channels, Productivity, Team, and Docs reports.

 In this article